 Best Attractions and Things To See and Do in Rothenburg ob der Tauber in One Day

-Here's a general guide and tips on the 14 best things to see and do in Rothenburg ob der Tauber.
+Here’s a general guide and tips on the 14 top attractions in Rothenburg ob der Tauber.

 1. Get Lost in the Web of Medieval Streets